 Old Sangam Age Coins

+Sangam Age coins was one of the oldest coins in India.
 Sangam Age was started during the 3rd century BC.
 We had not identified these coins up to 19th century.
 Sir Walter Elyet had released a book of South Indian coins in 1886.
 We can got the information of Sangam Age coins through this book.
 After him R. Krishnamoorthy had found the letters of Perumvaluthi in the coins.
 He was the Editor of Dhinamalar Newspaper.
-Like this he identified lot of coins.
+Like this he identified lot.
 Arumugam Seetharaman of Tanjore also found lot of sangam age coins.

-Chera, Chola and Pandya coins are implementing their symbols in their coins.
+Chera, Chola and Pandya coins are implementing their symbols.
 They are in the shapes of square, rectangle and circle.
 These coins are in the metals of copper, silver and lead.
 Its weight is about 0.500grams - 12.5grams.

 Pallava dynasty is one of the most important dynasty is South India.
 They ruled in the period of 600 CE to 900 CE.
 Pallava coins were mostly round and few were in square.
 Its weight is about 0.5 to 10 grams.
 The size of this coin is about 0.5cm to 2.5cm.
 The basic symbols of Pallava coins are bull, lion, svastika, flag, srivasta, ship, shank, chakra and crescent etc. Pallava coins are minted in copper, lead and bronze.